grimme-lab/qc2-teaching/doc/scf.rst

-We have ignored the two-electron integrals for a while now, up to know they were not important, but we will now need to calculate them to perform an self-consistent field procedure.
+We have ignored the two-electron integrals for a while now, up to know they were not important, but we will now need to calculate them to perform a self-consistent field procedure.
 The four-center two-electron integrals are the most expensive quantity in any Hartree-Fock calculation and there exist many clever algorithms to avoid calculating them all together, we will again go the straight-forward